Paul Phillips (poker player)

-Paul Phillips (born August 9, 1972 in San Francisco, California) is an American software developer, entrepreneur and poker player.
+Paul Phillips (born August 9, 1972, in San Francisco, California) is an American software developer, entrepreneur and poker player.

 Programming

 Phillips wrote the Boa web server while attending the University of California, San Diego, but no longer maintains it.
 In 1994, one of his colleagues at college discovered he had an interest in blackjack and subsequently introduced him to poker.

 In 1996, he became Chief Technical Officer for Go2Net.
 This success is the basis of his nickname Dot-com.

 Phillips subsequently started working on the Scala compiler and standard library.
-He is co-founder of Lightbend (then known as Typesafe), a company specializing in the production and support of an open-source platform for software development based on Scala and Akka.
+He is co-founder of Akka.io (then known as Typesafe, later known as Lightbend), a company specializing in the production and support of an open-source platform for software development based on Scala and Akka.
 He left Lightbend in 2013 over differences in the architecture of the language, collections library and compiler.

 Poker

-Phillips is known as a controversial figure in the poker world.
-He was banned from competing in the World Series of Poker (WSOP) in the early 2000s due to comments he made about the way in which the Horseshoe split entry money between players and casino employees.
-Despite being reinstated as a competitor in late 2001, he only played one event in 2002 (placing 2nd to John Juanda in the $1,500 triple draw lowball Ace to Five event).
+Phillips was barred from competing in the World Series of Poker (WSOP) in 2001 due to comments he made about the way in which the Horseshoe split entry money between players and casino employees.
+Despite being reinstated as a competitor later on during the 2001 WSOP, he only played one event in 2002 (placing 2nd to John Juanda in the $1,500 triple draw lowball Ace to Five event).

 Despite choosing not to play in the WSOP, Phillips finished 2nd in the 2003 Tournament Poker Money List.

-In 2004 he made three WSOP final tables (one in Omaha hi-lo split and two in no limit hold'em.)
+In 2004, he made three WSOP final tables (one in Omaha hi-lo split and two in no limit hold'em.)

 He spoke out against the inclusion of Phil Hellmuth Jr, Doyle "Texas Dolly" Brunson and Johnny "Oriental Express" Chan in the 2005 World Series of Poker Tournament of Champions, and subsequently became the subject of message board flame wars.

 Phillips has played in both of the first two National Heads-Up Poker Championships, losing in second round play both years.

 As of 2012, his total live tournament winnings exceed $2,300,000.
-However, Phillips has no tournament cashes since 2009.
+However, Phillips has no tournament cashes since 2005.

-In an April 27, 2009, article in The New Yorker on neuroenhancement, Phillips was quoted at length discussing his use of prescription drugs such as Adderall and Provigil to improve his focus and concentration during tournament play.
+In an April 27, 2009 article in The New Yorker on neuroenhancement, Phillips was quoted at length discussing his use of prescription drugs such as Adderall and Provigil to improve his focus and concentration during tournament play.